Bumblebee-Project/Bumblebee/README.markdown

 Source tarballs can be downloaded from https://github.com/Bumblebee-Project/Bumblebee/downloads

-The following packages are dependencies for the build processs:
+The following packages are dependencies for the build process:

 - pkg-config
 - glib-2.0 and development headers